wandb/docs/docs/guides/runs/rewind.md

 run2.finish()
 ```

-#### Navigating to a Run Archive
+### View archived runs

-After a run has been rewound, you can easily explore the archived resumptions through the user interface.
-Follow these steps to navigate the run archive:
+After you rewind a run, you can explore archived run with the W&B App UI.
+Follow these steps to view archived runs:

-1. **Access the Overview Tab:**
-   - Navigate to the [**Overview tab**](https://docs.wandb.ai/guides/app/pages/run-page#overview-tab) on the run's page.
+1. **Access the Overview Tab:** Navigate to the [**Overview tab**](https://docs.wandb.ai/guides/app/pages/run-page#overview-tab) on the run's page.
 This tab provides a comprehensive view of the run's details and history.

-2. **Locate the Forked From Field:**
-   - Within the Overview tab, find the `Forked From` field.
+2. **Locate the Forked From field:** Within the **Overview** tab, find the `Forked From` field.
 This field captures the history of the resumptions.
-   - The `Forked From` field includes a link to the source run, allowing you to trace back to the original run and understand the entire rewind history.
+The **Forked From** field includes a link to the source run, allowing you to trace back to the original run and understand the entire rewind history.

 By using the `Forked From` field, you can effortlessly navigate the tree of archived resumptions and gain insights into the sequence and origin of each rewind.

-### Fork from a Rewound Run
+## Fork from a run that you rewind

 To fork from a rewound run, use the [**`fork_from`**](https://docs.wandb.ai/guides/runs/forking) argument in `wandb.init()` and specify the source run ID and the step from the source run to fork from: